Breaking news: the ‘normal’ HPL range is now higher

 In this situation, food is your best medicine – but not just any food.
 You need foods that are rich in the nutrients required to make methylation processes work more efficiently.

 These include folate rich foods such as: leafy greens; zinc rich foods such as seafood, meat and pumpkin seeds etc; B6 rich foods like bananas, meats and more…and the list goes on.
-Find more information, go to my article, Foods for Pyrrole Disorder
+Find more information, go to my article Best foods to eat and avoid for pyroluria

 While the article is about foods to support pyrrole disorder, be aware that the same foods can help many other metabolic disorders (particularly if this new information about HPL scores suggests you might not have pyrrole disorder).